carlossucredev/carlossucredev/README.md

 I build projects from scratch, share code publicly, and continuously improve my problem-solving skills.
 My goal is to create software that matters.

+I also share my knowledge on YouTube, creating videos about programming, fullstack development, and building real projects.
+My goal is to help other developers learn faster and improve their skills.

 [More about me &rarr;](https://github.com/carlossucredev)